esc0rtd3w/firestick-loader/README.md

 FREE YOUR FIRESTICK!!!

-firepwn.com

 <br/>

 <br/>

-Scripting To Root, Unroot, Downgrade, Load Apps and Tons More Options For The Amazon FireStick
+Scripting To Root, Unroot, Downgrade, Load Apps and Tons More Options For The Amazon FireStick and FireStick2

 <br/>